FarzeenKist/DEX-Witnet/readme.md

 **Coming soon**
 ## Conclusion

-In this tutorial, you learned how to implement and interact with the Witnet Celo Router and CELO/USD price feed smart contracts.
+In this tutorial, you learned how to implement and interact with the Witnet Celo Router and the CELO/USD price feed smart contract.
 Throughout the tutorial, we successfully built a simple DEX that allows us to trade cUSD tokens for CELO tokens.